 AdiPalaz Nested Accordion - Real box ticker this one, supports nested menus, menu indicators, and has nice fade effects on animations.
 Can also be constructed using either nested divs or ul lists.
 Also has option to move clicked item to top of the list. ** update 1st Oct 2015 - this site is not currently online. will check again in a few weeks and if its still offline the entry will be removed from this page.**

 BassistanceTree Menu - lovely tree menu system than converts nested lists into a tree menu-like structure.

-DesignChemical Vertical Accordion Menu Plugin - just one of the many great jquery plugins on this website, you should definately visit.
-This menu supports multi level, persistant menu state, click or hover events, selective disabling of parent links, count of child links, and more.
+DesignChemical Vertical Accordion Menu Plugin - just one of the many great jquery plugins on this website, you should definitely visit.
+This menu supports multi level, persistent menu state, click or hover events, selective disabling of parent links, count of child links, and more.
 There is also a version that integrates into Wordpress.

 jQueryAccordion by Roshan Bhattaria - simple but effective tutorial showing how to make a nice little accordion menu.